NASA-SW-VnV/fret/README.md

 License
 -------

-FRET has been released under the NASA Open Source Agreement version 1.3, see [LICENSE.pdf](LICENSE.pdf).
+FRET has been released under the Apache 2.0 license, see [LICENSE.pdf](LICENSE.pdf).

 Contributors
 ------------